Coconut oil has won over the health crowd and become the go-to healthy cooking oil for many people.

 Likewise, it shares a very similar production process.
 However, the main difference is that ghee is a clarified form of butter.

-A resulting benefit of this is that ghee is more heat-stable for high-heat cooking, due to the lack of sugars and proteins that can burn.
+A resulting benefit of this is the lack of sugars and proteins that can burn, which makes ghee more suitable for high-heat cooking.

 Interestingly, a study in India found that the more ghee men ate, the less heart disease they had.
 This finding was one of many ‘paradoxes’ in the particular study (20).

-In short, ghee is a healthy and extremely tasty substitute for coconut oil.
+In short, ghee is a healthy and extremely tasty fat.

 Avocado Oil Nutrition Facts (per 100g)